MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

 If you use Intune for your software deployment method, use these instructions together with [Add apps with Microsoft Intune](/intune/deploy-use/add-apps).

-1. Download the .msi version of the Azure Information Protection unified labeling client (AzInfoProtection_ul)from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+1. Download the .msi version of the Azure Information Protection unified labeling client (AzInfoProtection_UL)from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

     If there is a preview version available, keep this version for testing only.
 It is not intended for end users in a production environment.